 Common types of personal data breaches include:

-- staff members inappropriately accessing personal data;
+- staff members inappropriately accessing personal information;

 Some common types of risk are identify theft, discrimination and reputational damage to the people whose data has been breached.